Are Solar Panels Worth It? Calculate Your Return on Investment

-For people deciding whether or not it’s worth installing solar panels on their home, it’s important to weigh out the total ROI (return on investment).
+For people deciding if it’s worth installing solar panels on their home, it’s important to weigh out the total return on investment (ROI).
 This might seem obvious, but calculating the ROI of solar panels isn’t always as simple as it seems.
 Every person’s situation is slightly different, and predicting the 10-year benefit of your roof’s solar panels can be quite difficult without any guidance.

 In this case, that would include the installation costs of the solar panels on your home.
 However, that’s not the only thing to keep in mind.
 It’s important to realize that the actual process of installing solar panels on your roof could include a series of costs in addition to installation.
 Some of these (depending on your provider) could include soft costs like sales tax and permitting fees.

 The next step would be to determine exactly what kind of solar system you want to purchase.
-These solar systems range anywhere from 5KW (average) to 15 KW and above.
-A 15 KW system would cost much more than a 5 KW to install and that would change energy calculations as well.
-Again, these costs depend on which provider you choose and how much energy your house uses.
+These solar systems range anywhere from 5 kW (average) to 15 kW and above depending on your electricity usage and sun exposure.

 After installing solar panels, there are two main kinds of benefits: financial benefits and practical benefits.